webplatform/docs/css/properties/list-style-position/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
-|Description=The following examples use the '''list-style-position''' attribute and the '''list-style-position''' property to set the position for markers.
+|Description=The following example uses the '''list-style-position''' attribute and the '''list-style-position''' property to set the position for markers.

-This example uses '''ul''' and <code>UL.compact</code> as selectors in an embedded (global) style sheet to set the position of the list-item markers.
 |Code=.firstlist { list-style-position:inside }
 .secondlist { list-style-position:outside }
 |LiveURL=http://code.webplatform.org/gist/5841706
 }}{{Single Example
 |Language=JavaScript
-|Description=This example shows how to change the value dynamically using JavaScript.
+|Description=The following example shows how to change the value dynamically using JavaScript.
 The value changes from outside to inside when the mouse is over the list
 |Code=var ul = document.getElementById('list-hover');

 // When the mouse is over the list, the position changes to inside